Catherine's baby has arrived. It's a BOY! He was born on 3-9-10. For photos, details and updates, visit the blog.

 What is it?

-The application of silver nitrate or an antibiotic ointment such as tetracycline or erythromycin into the eyes of newborn babies just minutes after birth is another routine procedure unique to the United States.
+The application of silver nitrate or a similar antibiotic ointment such as tetracycline or erythromycin into the eyes of newborn babies just minutes after birth is another routine newborn procedure commonly performed in the United States.

 Side Effects: